1927 World Snooker Championship

-The 1927 World Snooker Championship was a snooker tournament held at various venues from 29 November 1926 to 12 May 1927.
-At the time, it was called the Professional Championship of Snooker but it is now recognised as the inaugural edition of the World Snooker Championship.
+The 1927 World Snooker Championship was a snooker tournament held at several venues from 29 November 1926 to 12 May 1927.
+At the time, it was titled the Professional Championship of Snooker but it is now recognised as the inaugural edition of the World Snooker Championship.
 The impetus for the championship came from professional English billiards player Joe Davis and billiard hall manager Bill Camkin, who had both observed the growing popularity of snooker, and proposed the event to the Billiards Association and Control Council.
-There were ten players who entered the competition, including most of the leading billiards players.
-The two matches in the preliminary round were held at Thurston's Hall in London, and the semi-finals final took place at Camkin's Hall in Birmingham.
-Venues for the quarter-finals were determined by the players involved, resulting in one match being held at Thurston's Hall, one at Camkin's Hall, and one each in Nottingham and Liverpool.
+Ten players entered the competition, including most of the leading English billiards players.
+The two matches in the preliminary round were held at Thurston's Hall in London, and the semi-finals and final took place at Camkin's Hall in Birmingham.
+The players involved determined the venues for the quarter-finals, resulting in matches in London, Birmingham, Nottingham and Liverpool.